design909/Online-Retail-Exploratory-Data-Analysis/README.md

 ## Insights & Recommendations

-- **Maximize Q4 Opportunities:** Invest more in marketing and inventory ahead of holiday season
+- **Maximize Q4 Opportunities:** Optimize marketing/inventory ahead of peak season
-- **Improve Data Logging:** Investigate missing Saturday sales data
-- **Monitor High-Return Products:** Assess quality issues with frequently returned items
-- **Refine Data Cleaning Practices:** For more reliable metrics and reporting
+- **Investigate Data Gaps:** Missing Saturdays should be explored further
+- **Analyze High Return Items:** Monitor customer feedback and product quality
+- **Enhance Data Integrity:** Apply better validation on quantity and pricing fields
+- **Capitalize on International Markets:** Focus on strong-performing regions like the Netherlands and Germany

 ## How to Run